 Figure 26 illustrates SU Enablement in a trunking SU’s home domain.
 First, a long-lived individual key needs to be shared by the LEF and the SU.
 The long-lived individual key can be created by the LEF and provisioned to the SU by OTAR or Keyfill (i), or can be developed elsewhere and shared with the LEF and the SU, again by OTAR or Keyfill (ii).
 An “Individual LLE Credential (CI)” derived from that key is then shared with the home RFSS of the SU.
 When the SU attempts to register with an RFSS within the LLE domain, it is provisioned with suitable operational keys via individual techniques that use information from the credential to secure the distribution of the keys.
 Whether the SU is provisioned with an RLEK or a CLEK for the domain is determined by the trust level of the SU as determined by the LEF/RFSS.

 An SU that will visit an LLE domain other than its home domain is enabled using the techniques illustrated in Figure 27.
-When the SU with an RFSS in the domain to be visited, the home RFSS of the SU shares the SU’s credential with the visited RFSS.
+Normally, the home RFSS of the SU shares the SU’s credential with the visited RFSS.
+Alternatively, in the absence of an ISSI, the SU’s credential must be pre-shared with the visited system via the IKI or via Keyfill.
 Keys derived from the credential allow the visited RFSS to provision CLEKs or RLEKs to the SU via individual methods.

 Having received the RLEK or CLEK, the SU uses provisioned channel information to derive an STEKs and STAKs unique per operating channel.